taylorbrook/polyrhythmia/README.md

 **MAC**, after attempting to open go to Apple menu  > System Settings, click Privacy & Security  in the sidebar, then go to Security on the right.
 (You may need to scroll down.) <br>

 **WINDOWS**, click on "run anyway" when Windows defender pops up.
 If there is no "run anyway" option, open Windows Defender and go to App & Browser Control.
 Under ‘Check apps and files’, select the ‘Warn’ option instead of the ‘Block’ option. <br>

+Polyrhythmis runs best at a 44.1 sample rate